mangh/unitsofmeasurement/README.md

 Arithmetic (+, ++, -, --, *, /) and comparison (==, !=, <, <=, >, >=) operators to perform calculations directly on quantities of unit type.
 See the example below.
 * Conversions of _quantities_ to/from other (but compatible) unit types.

-See [Codeplex Documentation](http://unitsofmeasurement.codeplex.com/documentation) page for more information.
+See [Documentation](https://github.com/mangh/unitsofmeasurement/wiki/Documentation) page for more information.

 ### How to use it?
 Assuming you have already installed `UnitsOfMeasurement.vsix` component (see [Releases](https://github.com/mangh/unitsofmeasurement/releases) page for download and installation instructions), follow this general process to create a library: